After Libya misfire, pressure on Romney in foreign policy debate

 WILL VOTERS CARE?

-Obama's policies have faced setbacks recently, from challenges to U.S. interests in the Middle East to a string of attacks on U.S.-led NATO forces in Afghanistan by the Afghan troops they are supposed to be training.
+And Obama's policies have faced setbacks recently, from challenges to U.S. interests in the Middle East to a string of attacks on American-led NATO forces in Afghanistan by the Afghan troops they are supposed to be training.

-A report in The New York Times that the Obama administration has agreed in principle with Iran to hold one-on-one talks over Tehran's nuclear program could provide a fresh avenue for Romney to cast Obama as too willing to accommodate.
-The White House denied any such deal had been reached.
+Reports that the Obama administration has agreed in principle with Iran to hold one-on-one talks over its nuclear program could provide a fresh avenue for Romney to cast Obama as too willing to accommodate.

-Republican Senator Rob Portman, Romney's sparring partner in mock debates before Monday night, warned Obama against sidelining U.S. allies in the diplomatic front against Iran.

-"The other thing that gets interesting about the story, if it's accurate, it sounds like the U.S. is taking a position that we're likely to jettison our allies," he told NBC's "Meet the Press."
-"The last thing we would want to do is abandon our allies on this and make it a one-on-one negotiation," he said.

 It remains to be seen how much traction any of this will have with voters, whose main concerns by far are the economy and jobs.

-The problem for Romney is that in focusing on Obama's trouble spots, he also further exposes his own weaknesses.
+The problem for Romney is that in honing in on Obama's trouble spots, he also further exposes his own weaknesses.

 As former governor of Massachusetts and an ex-businessman, he is out of his comfort zone when not focused on domestic and economic matters.